 This is a follow up story for ESL With Purpose.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Alex and I started ESL With Purpose and the brand Phrase It in 2017 to help English learners practice phrases that native speakers use in daily conversation.
 Phrase It has both a card game and dice game version which focuses on learning English phrasal verbs and vocabulary.

 What is a phrasal verb?
 Its a 2-3 word expression including both a verb and preposition, such as “come up with” and “fill out.”
 Native speakers learn these words from childhood, yet English language learners often struggle with them as they do business or try to relate with native speakers.